-Urshan Graduate School of Theology is owned and operated by the United Pentecostal Church International.
-Our purpose is to serve not only men and women from the UPCI, but the larger apostolic movement as well.
+Urshan Graduate School of Theology is owned and operated by the United Pentecostal Church International and along with Urshan College is part of the Urshan System.
+Our purpose is to serve not only men and women from the UPCI, but the larger Apostolic movement as well.
 Urshan Graduate School of Theology teaches that the new birth described by Jesus Christ in John 3 and declared by Peter in Acts 2:38 is essential for New Testament conversion.
 We believe that the one God of the Old Testament became incarnate in Jesus Christ.
 We believe in the infallibility of the Scripture.
 We believe that God, who is holy, calls each of us into relationship with Him.
 We believe in covenanting with a community of believers, to pursue God's holiness and to live in the power of the Spirit, anticipating the soon return of the Lord Jesus Christ.